MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/LayoutIter.md

 Gets the current run for read-only access.

-When iterating by run, at the end of each line, there's a position with a `Nil` run, so this function can return `Nil`.
-The `Nil` run at the end of each line ensures that all lines have at least one run, even lines consisting of only a newline.
+When iterating by run, at the end of each line, there's a position with a %NULL run, so this function can return %NULL.
+The %NULL run at the end of each line ensures that all lines have at least one run, even lines consisting of only a newline.

-This is a faster alternative to [method `$Pango`.LayoutIter.get_run], but the user is not expected to modify the contents of the run (glyphs, glyph widths, etc.).
+This is a faster alternative to `.get-run()`, but the user is not expected to modify the contents of the run (glyphs, glyph widths, etc.).

     method get-run-readonly ( )